 Q. How do I contact the registrar ?

 A. There are many registration districts, each with a registrar, which keep the records for their own areas.
-The GENUKI information pages give the addresses for them all.
+The Registration Districts information pages provide links to page which have information and the addresses for them all.

 Q. I've found a record here which is not in the GRO records, why ?